 New Jersey has more different kinds of birds per square mile than any other state in the U.S. so you're never far from a birding adventure just about any time of year.

 For birding enthusiasts, New Jersey is a haven for sites that offer great views of migrating fowl.

 Each year, the New Jersey Audubon Society hosts the World Series of Birding in Cape May.
-Teams of bird watchers are challenged to count as many species as possible in a 24-hour period.
+During the event, which is entering its 27th year, teams of bird watchers are challenged to count as many species as possible during a 24-hour period.
 The society also operates the Cape May Bird Observatory in Cape May Point.

-And the Meadowlands in Lyndhurst, which is home to more than 265 species of birds, is recognized as a major migratory flyover and resting preserve.
+The Meadowlands in Lyndhurst is home to more than 265 species of birds and is recognized as a major migratory fly-over and resting preserve.

-This is just a sampling of areas that provide birders, photographers and nature lovers opportunities to enjoy New Jersey’s great outdoors.
+These are just a few of the areas that provide birders, photographers and nature lovers with opportunities to enjoy New Jersey's great outdoors.

 Call 1-800-VISITNJ for free publications.
 For other inquiries call us at (609) 599-6540 Copyright © State of New Jersey,